|

 child in Nazi-occupied France and had to hide under a fake Christian identity

-with a adopted, but existing name in a different geographic region away
+with an adopted identity in a different geographic region away from his

-from his family.
-Matticks parents were forced to flea Austria and
+family.
+Matticks parents were forced to flee Austria and emigrated

-emigrated to the USA where he was born.
-None of these biographical facts
+to the USA where he was born.
+None of these biographical facts played

-played a deciding role for the commissioning of their texts.
+a deciding role in the commissioning of their texts.

 I want to conclude this introduction with the statement that we are always